 Can a Qualifying Patient Grow Cannabis in Vermont?

 Yes, it is legal for Vermont patients to grow their own cannabis.
-The “Act Relating to Marijuana Use by Persons with Severe Illness” legally allows registered patients and registered caregivers to collectively cultivate no more than two (2) mature plants and nine (9) immature plants.
+The “Act Relating to Marijuana Use by Persons with Severe Illness” legally allows registered patients and registered caregivers to collectively cultivate no more than two (2) mature plants and four (4) immature plants.

 Are my Details Kept Confidential When I Apply for a Medical Marijuana Card?